 340. Healthcare Law and Ethics.
 Credit 3 hours.
-Prerequisites: HS 313 and Junior Standing or permission of the Department Head.
+Prerequisites: HS 300, 312, or 313; and Junior standing or permission of the Department Head.
 The course will present government policies and guidelines related to the operation of health care systems.
-Emphasis will be placed on the implementation of healthcare and the responsibilities and ethics ascribed to healthcare managers,.
+Emphasis will be placed on the implementation of healthcare and the responsibilities and ethics ascribed to healthcare managers.
+(As Needed)

 351. Health Problems of the Aging and Aged.
 Credit 3 hours.
-Students will examine the psychological, physiological and socioeconomic aspects of aging; sexuality; death, dying, and bereavement; self-actualization and creativity; health needs and crisis; and medical-care programs.
+Students will examine the psychological, physiological and socio-economic aspects of aging; sexuality; death, dying, and bereavement; self-actualization and creativity; health needs and crisis; and medical-care programs.
+(Fall, Spring)

 360. Introduction to Epidemiology.
 Credit 3 hours.
-Prerequisites: HS 132 or 133, MATH 161, Math 241, and junior standing or permission of Department Head.
+Prerequisites: Junior standing, MATH 161 and 241, and either HS 132 or 133, or permission of Department Head.
 An introduction to the study of distribution of health events in human populations.
 Methods of assessing health states in populations by the use of morbidity and mortality data.
 Includes disease tracking and control methods for use in health care decisions.
 Major types of epidemiological investigations are also studied.
+(Fall)

 362. Promoting Health in the Worksite.
 Credit 3 hours.
-Prerequisites: HS 132 or 133, HS 162 or 251 or 252, junior standing or permission of Department Head.
+Prerequisites: Junior standing, and either HS 132 or 133, or permission of Department Head.
 Introduction to the design and implementation of health programs in a variety of worksite settings.
 Attention to concerns of administrative and staff support, recidivism, specific interventions, and policy.
+(Fall, Spring)